Catherine Giordano enjoys creating and sharing recipes for home cooks who want delicious results with minimal fuss.

 Quick and Easy Fresh Strawberry Sauce

-To puree: Take about one third of the sugared strawberries and put them in a blender with ¼ cup of water.
+To puree: Take about one-third of the sugared strawberries and put them in a blender with ¼ cup of water.
 Blend with the pulse button until pureed.
-Pour the puree over the strawberry slices and mix together.
+Pour the puree over the strawberry slices and mix them together.

 Sautéed Apple Slices

 Use a firm red apple like a Gala apple.
-Stand the apple so the stem end is up and slice down through the core.
-Then cut each half again so you have four quarters.
+Stand the apple so the stem end is up and slices down through the core.
+Then cut each half again, so you have four quarters.
 Remove the core.
 Slice each quarter into four or so slices.
 It is not necessary to peel the apple.

 Put 2 TBS butter into a frying pan.
 When the butter melts, add the sliced apples and a pinch of salt.
 Sprinkle 1 TBS of sugar over the apples.
-Sauté stirring occasionally with a wooden spoon, being carful not to break the apple slices.
-The apples are done when they have softened and changed from white to golden brown.
+Sauté occasionally stirring with a wooden spoon, being careful not to break the apple slices.
+The apples are done when they have softened and changed from white to a golden brown.
 It should take about 10 minutes.